cristiangreco/collectd-softirqs/README.md

 collectd-softirqs
 =================

-collectd-softirqs is a [Python plugin](http://collectd.org/documentation/manpages/collectd-python.5.shtml) for [Collectd](https://collectd.org) that measures the number of softirqs handled by the kernel
+`collectd-softirqs` is a [Python plugin](http://collectd.org/documentation/manpages/collectd-python.5.shtml) for [Collectd](https://collectd.org) that measures the rate at which the Linux kernel handles softirqs.

 Install
 -------